 Elements of Genius (senorcafe.com)

-Emerging San Francisco artist Blair Bradshaw confronts irony at the elemental level.
+Coffey's profile of emerging San Francisco artist Blair Bradshaw, who confronts irony at the elemental level.

 Whispers in the Water (Bay Nature magazine)

 Landscape design and restoration at the Presidio's El Polin Springs.

 May 17, 2006